honetools/formats/Service API.md

 ### Errors

-If a response to a given request is an error (anything other than HTTP 200 or 300 series), this is reflected by the HTTP status code (400 series: client errors, 500 series: server errors), as well as a JSON dictionary in the response body, containing a textual description of the error under the `error` key.
+If a response to a given request is an error (anything other than HTTP 200 or 300 series), this is reflected by the HTTP status code (400 series: client errors, 500 series: server errors), as well as a JSON dictionary in the response body, containing info about it in the error dictionary. "error.name" is a machine-readable error name, while error.message is a human-readable name that may change frequently, be localized etc.

     {
+      "error":
+        { "name": "DocumentNotFoundError",
-      "error": "This document does not exist."
+         "message": "This document does not exist."
     }